spiffaz/MongoAtlas/modules/mongodb_atlas/project/README.md

 }
 ```

 In this example, we are using the MongoDB Atlas Project Terraform module and configuring various parameters and options for creating and configuring a MongoDB Atlas project.
-Make sure to customize the module configuration and other variables according to your project's needs.
+Customize the module configuration and other variables according to your project's needs.

 ## Variables